dgaydukov/cert-aws/sa/files/sa.md

            "arn:aws:ec2:us-east-1:{ACCOUNT_ID}:volume/*",
            "arn:aws:ec2:us-east-1::image/ami-*"]
 ```
+This policy will allow launch new instances in us-east-1 region.
 You can use tags to segregate prod from dev env.
-In this case you would like to deny `ec2:CreateTag & ec2:DeleteTags` to all users except selected few to ensure tags lock down.
+In this case you would like to deny `ec2:CreateTag` & `ec2:DeleteTags` to all users except selected few to ensure tags lock down.
-This policy will allow launch new instances in us-east-1 region.
-So they don't actually give these permissions but merely state that this identity can potentially have up to these permission.
-So the actual permission are calculated as intersection of permission policy & permission boundary.
-Whenever you create new iam identity (user/group/role) you can add actual permissions and permission boundaries.
-The idea behind is that you can delegate responsibility to others (you can create policy that would allow identity to create iam users only with certain boundary => so all newly created users would have your predefined boundary, [example](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html#access_policies_boundaries-delegate))
+The idea behind is that you can delegate responsibility to others (you can create policy that would allow identity to create iam users only with certain boundary,
+so all newly created users would have your predefined boundary, [example](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html#access_policies_boundaries-delegate))
 * Organizations SCPs - AWS Organizations service control policy limit permissions that identity-based policies or resource-based policies grant to entities
 * ACL (Access control lists) - control which principals in other accounts can access the resource to which the ACL is attached (so they only cross-account, cannot grant permissions to entities within the same account)
 * Session policies - limit the permissions that the role or user's identity-based policies grant to the session
 Condition operator - use it to set condition to policy:
 * `...IfExists` - add it to the end of any condition operator name except `Null`.
 If key is present - process request as specified, if not - return true
 * `Null` - if condition value is present.
-Only 2 values are possible: true - key doesn't exists => policy evaluated to true, false - key exists => policy evaluated to false.
+Only 2 values are possible: key doesn't exists - policy evaluated to true, key exists - policy evaluated to false
-* `Bool` - if condition value is true or false.
+* `Bool` - if condition value is true or false
 Condition key - a key that can be used in condition block:
 * global keys - those started with `aws:` prefix.
 [List of global condition keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html)
 * service-specific key - started with prefix based on service like `iam:` or `sts:`.
 [Full list of service-specific condition keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_actions-resources-contextkeys.html#context_keys_table)